OWASP/OdTM/docs/BASEMODEL_changelog.md

 # Changelog of Base Threat Model

+## Version 0.55 (February 2021)

+* added the 'isAffectedByTargets' property
+* added hand made reasons of the STRIDE threats for targets
+* a bit of integration with the security pattern (SP) schema

 ## Version 0.50 (August 2020)

 * added a classification approach based on the 'ClassifiedXXX' classes